curriei/ontology/README.md

 ## How to run the code:

-    1. Download the datasets from the folder and create schemas in MySQL database.
+    1. Download the datasets from the folder and create two tables in MySQL database.
 Then establish the connection to the database from the .java file by providing the connection parameters such as url, username and password.

     2. Ontology Synonyms algorithm: